HPAC/ELAPS/README.md

-FLAPS
+ELAPS
 ==========

-Framework for Linear Algebra Performance Studies
+Experimental Linear Algebra Performance Studies

-What is FLAPS?
+What is ELAPS?
 ---------

-FLAPS provides an intuitive interface to common performance related questions regarding dense linear algebra kernels and algorithms, such as
+ELAPS provides an intuitive interface to common performance related questions regarding dense linear algebra kernels and algorithms, such as
 * How fast is my BLAS implementation on this system?
 * How well does my BLAS implementation use my system's resources?